Footer

 About This Plugin

-The Forms plugin enables you to create dynamic, interactive forms in NotePlan.
-You define form fields in a template, and when you fill out the form and click "Submit", the data is automatically processed through a template to create notes, tasks, or other content.
+The Forms plugin enables you to create dynamic, interactive forms in NotePlan for things you do frequently -- e.g. create meeting note, contact notes, etc. You define form fields using the visual Form Builder, and when you fill out the form and click "Submit", the data is automatically processed to create notes or write to existing notes - no coding or template writing required!

 ⚠️ Beta Warning: This is an early beta release and may not yet be fully functional.
 Features may change, and you may encounter bugs or incomplete functionality.
 Please report issues to @dwertheimer on Discord.